scrapinghub/splash/README.rst

   Crop the renderd image to the given height (in pixels).
 Often used in conjunction with the width argument to generate fixed-size thumbnails.

-vwidth : integer : optional
-  View width.
-Size (in pixels) of the browser viewport to render the web page.
-  Defaults to 1024.

-vheight : integer : optional
+viewport : string : optional
-  View height.
-Size (in pixels) of the browser viewport to render the web page.
+  View width and height (in pixels) of the browser viewport to render the web page.
+Format is "<width>x<heigth>", e.g. 800x600.
-  Defaults to 768.
+  It also accepts 'full' as value; viewport=full means that the whole page (possibly very tall) will be rendered.
+  Default value is 1024x768.

 Curl examples::